learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 # 67
 ```

-So we have 67 , which is much closer to the filtered list mean (66.85) than the mean we calculated with actual list (69.58).
+So we have 67, which is much closer to the filtered list mean (66.85) than the mean we calculated with actual list (69.58).
 So median in this case seems to be a much better indicator of the central tendency found in the dataset.
-This makes sense, because we've already learned that medians are less sensitive to outliers than mean values are!
+This makes sense because we've already learned that medians are less sensitive to outliers than mean values are!

 Next, we'll calculate the Mode.
 This could give us better insight into the typical values in the dataset based on how frequent a value is.

-## Calculating Mode
+## Calculating the Mode

 The mode is the value that shows up the most in a dataset.
 A dataset can have 0 or more modes.
 If no value shows up more than once, the dataset is considered to have no mode value.
 If two numbers show up the same number of times, that dataset is considered bimodal.
 Datasets where multiple values all show up the same number of times are considered multimodal.

-In the cell below, write a function that takes in an list of numbers and returns another list containing the mode value(s).
+In the cell below, write a function that takes in a list of numbers and returns another list containing the mode value(s).
 In case of only one mode, the list would have a single element.

 **_Hint_**: Building a **_Frequency Distribution_** table using dictionaries is probably the easiest way to approach this problem.
 Use each unique element from the height list as a key, and frequency of this element as the value and build a dictionary.
 You can then simply identify the keys (heights) with maximum values.